What is Object Storage? Read our review of the top 5 players in 2025

 Wasabi Hot Cloud Storage is undoubtedly one of our top tips for an object storage service.
 Wasabi offers highly scalable and cost-effective storage options with no egress* fees or API request charges.

-Wasabi also provides robust security features, including encryption of data both in transit and at rest and access controls that can be customised based on the organisation’s needs.
+Wasabi also provides robust security features, including encryption of data both in transit and at rest, as well as access controls that can be customised based on the organisation’s needs.

 Wasabi is purely an object storage platform and doesn’t provide compute or any other services you can get from the others in this review.

-This works to their advantage because they can focus on being the best they can, and their aggressive low pricing has seen the other big players freeze their prices for years.
+This works to their advantage because they can focus on being the best they can be, and their aggressive, low pricing has led the other big players to freeze their prices for years.

-Microsoft is not afraid to raise their M365 prices, but they don’t do that with their object cloud storage when Wasabi is growing at an unprecedented rate.
+Microsoft is not afraid to raise its M365 prices, but it doesn’t do that with its object cloud storage, even as Wasabi is growing at an unprecedented rate.

 Wasabi